-New for 2021, the Sound of Young Scotland Award – supported by Youth Music and Youth Music Initiative – exists to drive Scottish music of the future by giving an annual award to a young and emerging artist to facilitate the creation of their debut album.
+New for 2021, the Sound of Young Scotland Award – supported by Key Production, Youth Music and Youth Music Initiative – exists to drive Scottish music of the future by giving an annual award to a young and emerging artist to facilitate the creation of their debut album.

 With its name giving a nod to the iconic Scottish record label Postcard Records, the Sound of Young Scotland Award was designed to provide financial support to enable the continued creation of outstanding Scottish albums.

 The winner of the Sound of Young Scotland Award will be chosen by a judging panel made up of previous SAY Award nominees.
 The winner will receive up to £5,000 funding to cover elements in relation to the recording and production of their debut album, as well as 500 vinyl pressings of the finished record and a bespoke art prize from The SAY Award Design Commission.